Last updated July 27, 2017.

 Registered nurses in Alaska have the unique opportunity to further serve their community by becoming nurse practitioners.
 If you have a Bachelor's degree in nursing and you're ready to make an impact on your community, becoming a nurse practitioner could be the best career move for you.
 In Alaska, nurse practitioners have a considerable amount of freedom.
 As a nurse practitioner, you can diagnose and treat most illnesses without the oversight of a doctor.
 In addition, nurse practitioners in Alaska can prescribe medications, including controlled substances.

 As the Affordable Care Act is implemented across the country, there are expected to be a great number of people looking for primary care providers.
 This may create a greater demand for nurse practitioners in Alaska.
-The median salary for a nurse practitioner in Alaska is $104,700, according to O*Net.
-With experience, you may be able to earn as much as $156,200 (O*Net, 2012).
+The median salary for a nurse practitioner in Alaska is $121,250, according to BLS (2017).
+The Bureau of Labor Statistics also predicts that FNP positions may grow by 31% through 2024 (BLS, 2017).

 While attending a nurse practitioner school in Alaska, you may learn new information that can change how you work as a nurse.
 Since nurse practitioners do not need to collaborate with a physician, you may be able to act as a leader in your health care facility and work closely with nurses.

 To learn more about your options for study, request information from the schools on this page.
 We want to help you find the best Family Nurse Practitioner Program in Alaska, as we at BestNursingDegree believe an educated nurse is a powerful player in healthcare!